Stabilized Sparse Scaling Algorithms for Entropy Regularized Transport Problems: Entropy Regularized Transport-Type Problems and Diagonal Scaling Algorithms

 \subsection{Entropy Regularization and Diagonal Scaling Algorithms}

-Now we apply entropy regularization to the above transport-type problems (see Sect.~\ref{sec:IntroductionRelatedWork} for references) and replace the non-negativity constraint in \eqref{eqn:GenericPrimal} by the Kullback-Leibler divergence.
-For this we need to select a suitable reference measure $\rho \in \R_+^{X \times Y}$.
+Now we apply entropy regularization to the above transport-type problems (see Sect.~\ref{sec:IntroductionRelatedWork} for references) and replace the non-negativity constraint in \eqref{eqn:GenericPrimal} by the Kullback--Leibler divergence.
+For this we need to select some reference measure $\rho \in \R_+^{X \times Y}$.
 We then replace the term $\iota_+(\pi)$ in \eqref{eqn:GenericPrimal} by $\veps \cdot \KL(\pi|\rho)$, where $\veps>0$ is a regularization parameter.
 Then one typically `pulls' the linear cost term into the $\KL$ divergence: